-The Careers Programme at College Park supports students to understand different career pathways, and enables them to gain the skills, knowledge and experience they require to achieve their career goals.
+The Careers Programme at College Park supports Young People to understand different career pathways, and enables them to gain the skills, knowledge and experience they require to achieve their career goals.

 Exploring aspects of the world of work and developing life skills that are transferable to the workplace i.e. employability skills, therefore forms the basis of the School’s careers programme; and the aim is for the inclusion of such skills to be embedded across whole school curriculum planning.

 To read the full careers policy, please read our Employability Plan linked below.